 In the current market place the good news is that there is more choice than ever before, the rise of ‘alternative’ funding which covers a wide range of non bank options continues to be seen.

 Often the option that is best for any business will depend not just on price but a number of other factors such as the length of any loan, the level of security a lender may need, the flexibility of the facility and many others.

 With so much choice how do I know where to get it from?

 This is where your accountants or a good finance broker can really help.
 They may have access to a much wider variety of choice than a business could themselves.
 They can help to identify the pros and cons of all options making sure that the type of funding sourced is not only at the right price but also the most suitable solution for that particular business need.

-If you'd like to discuss funding options for your business please get in touch.Contact Andy to find out more
+If you'd like to discuss funding options for your business, please get in touch with Stephen Dinsmore on 07788712078 or email on the link below.Contact Stephen to find out more

 If you like this article and would like to subscribe to INSPIRED, our FREE monthly newsletter, then please click SUBSCRIBE.Subscribe